pact-foundation/pact.io/_docs/faq.md

 - Performance and load testing.
 - Functional testing of the provider - that is what the provider's own tests should do.
 Pact is about checking the contents and format of requests and responses.
 - Situations where you cannot load data into the provider without using the API that you're actually testing (eg. public APIs).
-[Why?](https://github.com/realestate-com-au/pact/wiki/Why-Pact-may-not-be-the-best-tool-for-testing-public-APIs)
+[Why?](#why-pact-may-not-be-the-best-tool-for-testing-public-apis)
 - Testing "pass through" APIs, where the provider merely passes on the request contents to a downstream service without validating them.
-[Why?](https://github.com/realestate-com-au/pact/wiki/Why-Pact-may-not-be-the-best-tool-for-testing-pass-through-APIs)
+[Why?](#why-pact-may-not-be-the-best-tool-for-testing-pass-through-apis)

+### Why Pact may not be the best tool for testing public APIs

+Each interaction in a pact should be verified in isolation, with no context maintained from the previous interactions.
+Tests that depend on the outcome of previous tests are brittle and land you back in integration test hell, which is the nasty place you're trying to escape by using pacts.

+So how do you test a request that requires data to already exist on the provider?
+Provider states allow you to set up data on the provider by injecting it straight into the datasource before the interaction is run, so that it can make a response that matches what the consumer expects.
+They also allow the consumer to make the same request with different expected responses (eg. different response codes, or the same resource with a different subset of data).

+If you use Pact to test a public API, the only way to set up the right provider state is to use the very API that you're actually testing, which will make the tests slower and more brittle compared to the "normal" pact verification tests.

+If this is still a better situation for you than integration testing, or using another tool like VCR, then go for it!

+### Why Pact may not be the best tool for testing pass through APIs

+During pact verification, Pact does not test the side effects of a request being executed on a provider, it just checks that the response body matches the expected response body.
+If your API is merely passing on a message to a downstream system (eg. a queue) and does not validate the contents of the body before doing so, you could send anything you like in the request body, and the provider would respond the same way.
+The "contract" that you really want is between the consumer and the downstream system.
+Checking that the provider responded with a 200 OK does not give you any confidence that your consumer and the downstream system will work correctly in real life.

+What you really need is a "non-HTTP" pact between your consumer and the downstream system.
+Check out this [gist](https://gist.github.com/bethesque/0ee446a9f93db4dd0697) for an example of how to use the Pact contract generation and matching code to test non-HTTP communications.

 ### Why is developing and testing with Pact better than using traditional system integration tests?